 Lower Body Lift

-The belt lipectomy is often used as part of a lower body lift, which is a series of procedures aimed at addressing sagging skin on the lower body.
+The belt lipectomy is often used as part of a lower body lift, a series of procedures to address sagging skin on the lower body.
 The body parts in this subgroup include the lower abdomen, thighs, buttocks, flanks, and hips.

 For the lower abdomen, your cosmetic surgeon may opt for the tummy tuck or belt lipectomy.

-Your surgeon may then employ an upper thigh lift and butt lift to remove excess fat and tighten loose skin on other areas of the lower body.
+Your surgeon may then employ an upper thigh lift and butt lift to remove excess fat and tighten loose skin on other lower body areas.
 These techniques are designed to give your body a streamlined look.

-Each of these procedures involves the cutting away of excess skin and removal of fat using liposuction.
+Each of these procedures involves cutting away excess skin and removing fat using liposuction.

-After surgery, your lower body will be left with a sleek and better-contoured silhouette.
+After surgery, your lower body will have a sleek and better-contoured silhouette.

 The average cost of a lower body lift is $8,073, not including anesthesia and other surgical fees, and may be completed in one or more surgical sessions.